-LC40: Driving a vehicle having failed to notify a disability

-LC50: Driving after a licence has been revoked or refused on medical grounds

-MS50: Motor racing on the highway

-MS60: Offences not covered by other codes (including offences relating to breach of

-requirements as to control of vehicle)

-MS90: Failure to give information as to identity of driver, etc.

-TT99 To signify a disqualification under 'totting-up' procedure.
-If the total of penalty

-points reaches 12 or more within three years, the driver is liable to be

-disqualified

-UT50: Aggravated taking of a vehicle

-Aiding, abetting, counselling or procuring

-Offence s as coded above, but with 0 changed to 2 (e.g. IN10 becomes IN12)

-Causina or permitting

-cuusiing

-s as coded above, but with 0 changed to 4 (e.g. IN10 becomes IN14)

-- • •

-• •

-Offence Inciting • •
+LC40: Driving a vehicle having failed to notify a disability LC50: Driving after a licence has been revoked or refused on medical grounds MS50: Motor racing on the highway MS60: Offences not covered by other codes (including offences relating to breach of requirements as to control of vehicle) MS90: Failure to give information as to identity of driver, etc. TT99 To signify a disqualification under 'totting-up' procedure.
+If the total of penalty points reaches 12 or more within three years, the driver is liable to be disqualified UT50: Aggravated taking of a vehicle Aiding, abetting, counselling or procuring Offence s as coded above, but with 0 changed to 2 (e.g. IN10 becomes IN12) Causing or permitting Offence s as coded above, but with 0 changed to 4 (e.g. IN10 becomes IN14) Inciting Offence s as coded above, but with 0 changed to 6 (e.g. IN10 becomes IN16) Or simil ar offences or offences which replace the above offences